Life insurance calculator

 next steps, impact and lessons learned

 The final product was a successful tool that elevates the customer experience into something more interactive, providing personalized results.
 Despite the fact that the tool has not launched yet, there were many key takeaways that will carry forward in other products that we design in the organization.
 For example, the interactive storytelling and educational content are design principles that will apply to many other products and services going forward, and have changed the way the business perceives both our approach to design as well as interactive tools and calculators as a whole.
-This has resulted in the initiative to build more experiences like this in the near future, including risk and mortgage calculators.
+Due to business priorities, the life insurance calculator was shelved and instead the team built two other tools that were informed by this strategy.